rhnvrm/stock-market-circulars/hugo-site/content/circulars/sebi/2025/sebi-2025-10-14-cbd2f6157f744072-notice-of-attachment-of-demat-account-dated-14102025-issued-under-rc-no-7760-of-.md

 source: sebi
 stocks: []
 tags:
+- attachment
+- demat
 - enforcement
-- demat-account
-- attachment-order
-- investment-advisor
+- investment-adviser
-- recovery-proceedings
+- recovery
 title: Notice of Attachment of Demat Account in the Matter of Loftier Investment Advisor and Research Pvt.
 Ltd.
 ---